 - That summer we added 3KW of solar.
 In 2012 we added another 3KW and that 6 KW meets most of our general electric needs for the house.
 (Heating and AC are provided by geothermal.)

-- By summer 2012 we had expanded our garden on the south side of the house, expanded the beds around the fruit trees to include medicinal plants (an experiment to grow tomatoes up the cages didn’t work), and expanded beds along the curved patio to include strawberries and garlic.
+- By summer 2012 we had expanded our garden on the south side of the house, expanded the beds around the fruit trees to include medicinal plants and expanded beds along the curved patio to include strawberries and garlic.

 - With the help of WWOOFers we also created berms and swales in key locations and tied in our roof drainage system to those gardens to help recapture rainwater, something on our minds with the worst drought since the 1930s hitting the state.